brucefan1983/Molecular-Dynamics-Simulation/README.md

 # Source code and examples for my on-going book ***Molecular dynamics simulation***

-To be published in the summer of 2024.

 ## Chapter 1: Classical Physics

 * [A Python code demonstrating the velocity-Verlet integrator in terms of 1D harmonic oscillator](chapter-01-classical_physics/python-harmonic-oscillator)